-Electronic mail "spamming" refers to the practice of flooding the Internet with an unsolicited electronic mail note addressed to hundreds or thousands of recipients, in an attempt to force the message on people who would not otherwise choose to receive it.
+Spamming refers to the practice of flooding the inboxes with an unsolicited emails addressed to hundreds or thousands of recipients in an attempt to force the message on people who would not otherwise choose to receive it.
 It has also been called "junk e-mail".
-Some definitions of spam indicate that the messages are for the purpose of commercial advertising, which is for the most part true, but not always.

 How do spammers get my address?

-E-mail spam lists are often created by scanning Usenet postings, stealing Internet mailing lists, or by searching the Web for addresses.
-Directories are another source of e-mail addresses.
-The more Internet activity you participate in, the more likely you'll end up in a spam list.
+E-mail spam lists are often created by scanning stealing mailing list addresses or by searching the web for addresses.
+Online directories are another source of e-mail addresses.
+The more internet activity you participate in with your email address, the more likely you'll end up in a spam list.

 What should I do if I receive "spam"?